Pearl Harbor Aviation Museum: Exhibits

 In 2009, former McDonald's CEO Fred L. Turner sponsored the restoration of a Douglas SBD Dauntless.
 The Boeing N2S-3 Stearman used by former President George H. W. Bush for flight training and used for his first solo flight is an exhibit at the museum.

 The remains of the Japanese A6M2 Zero "B11-120" from the carrier Hiryu piloted by Airman First Class Shigenori Nishikaichi, who crash landed on Niʻihau after the second wave of the attack on Pearl Harbor, are stored at the museum.
 It is displayed exactly as it was after the crash.
 The remains of the tractor used to create trenches to prevent such a landing are stored at the museum.
 The trenches were created after the island was warned that the Japanese had planned to use the island as a forward operating base.

 A Japanese A6M2-21 Zero similar to the aircraft used in the attack on Pearl Harbor was salvaged in 1968 and restored to flying condition in 1985.
 Originally, it flew with the Japanese air group 201 in the Solomon Islands.
-It was sold to the Commemorative Air Force for use in air shows and later sold to the museum in 2006.
+It was sold to the Confederate Air Force for use in air shows and later sold to the museum in 2006.